JuliaIO/ZipArchives.jl/README.md

 1. Cannot directly extract all files in an archive and write those files to disk.
 1. Ignores time stamps.
 1. Cannot write an archive fully in streaming mode.
-See https://github.com/madler/zipflow if you need this functionality.
+See https://github.com/madler/zipflow or https://github.com/reallyasi9/ZipStreams.jl if you need this functionality.
 1. Encryption and decryption are not supported.
 1. Multi disk archives not supported.
 1. Cannot recover data from a corrupted archive.
 Especially if the end of the archive is corrupted.